harrysarson/animation-timer/README.md

 ```

-Creates a new Animation controller which can be accessed through the call back or as a variable
+Creates a new animation controller which can be accessed through the call back or as a variable

 ### controller.on(event, handler)